-- 30% of all homes to be affordable, providing a mix of types and tenures in accordance with identified needs. - A community hub. - 1 hectare of land to accommodate a new primary school. - Approximately 10,000sqm of appropriate employmentgenerating floorspace. - Suitable access onto the A27 in agreement with the Highways Agency. - Provision or funding of mitigation for off-site traffic impacts on the Strategic Road Network and local roads through a package of measures including improvements to the A27/Grinstead Lane (North Lancing roundabout) junction. - Provision of sustainable transport infrastructure including improved public transport and cycle, pedestrian and equestrian links to Lancing, Shoreham-by-Sea and the South Downs National Park. - Site-specific travel behaviour initiatives which encourage sustainable modes of transport.
+- A community hub. - 1 hectare of land to accommodate a new 1-form entry primary school, with additional land for expansion to 2-form entry in the future. - Approximately 10,000sqm of appropriate employmentgenerating floorspace. - Suitable access onto the A27 in agreement with the Highways Agency.
+England. - Provision or funding of mitigation for off-site traffic impacts on the Strategic Road Network and local roads through a package of measures including improvements to the A27/Grinstead Lane (North Lancing roundabout) junction. - Provision of sustainable transport infrastructure including improved public transport and cycle, pedestrian and equestrian links to Lancing, Shoreham-by-Sea and the South Downs National Park. - Site-specific travel behaviour initiatives which encourage sustainable modes of transport.
 (This should include a package of travel behaviour initiatives such as residential and workplace travel plans).